The Center for Engineering Concepts Development holds periodic symposia in areas of current interest:

 Computation Enabled Materials Discovery Symposium

-On May 15, 2014, the Center for Energetic Concepts Development together with the Department of Mechanical Engineering hosted a one-day symposium on autonomy.
+We hosted a one day symposium on the topic of Autonomy.
 The Symposium was attended by representatives from industry, government laboratories, and faculty members from the Clark School of Engineering at the University of Maryland.
 Participants were welcomed by Prof. Davinder K. Anand, Director of CECD, and Prof. Bala Balachandran, Chair of the Mechanical Engineering Department.
 The Honorable John L.Bohanan, Jr., Democrat, District 29B, St. Mary’s County, made a special appearance at the symposium and addressed the participants, highlighting the role universities play in the skilled workforce development.
 Present at the symposium was also Prof. Darryll Pines, Dean of the Clark School of Engineering.
 The event created a continuing platform for discussion and establishing and strengthening working and ongoing relationships amongst a varied group of professionals.

 The International Detonation Symposium (IDS)

 Held every four years, the International Detonation Symposium was managed by the Center for Engineering Concepts Development in conjunction with the Naval Surface Warfare Center Indian Head EOD Tech Division in Indian Head, MD and United States Department of Defense and Department of Energy volunteers.
-The 15th IDS was held from July 13th to 18th at the Grand Hyatt in San Francisco, CA, with 300+ attendees.
+The 15th and last symposium was held at the Grand Hyatt in San Francisco, CA, with 300+ attendees.
 The object of the symposia is to bring together scientists actively engaged in research on detonation and associated phenomena from all over the world.
 The papers presented were peer-reviewed (refereed), and published as proceedings.

 National Capital Region Energetics Symposium (NCRES)